-When including the \textit{U\textsubscript{eff}} = 4 eV, and comparing to the PDOS results when \textit{U\textsubscript{eff}} = 0 eV, differences are mainly evidenced at the VBM, with the Mn $3d$-states.
-The two narrow bands observed in figure \ref{fig:DOSU0}, now overlap and form one narrow band for \ce{CaMnGe2O6} (figure \ref{fig:DOS} a)).
-As for the \ce{SrMnGe2O6} system, the narrow bands are energetically very close, almost forming also one narrow band (figure \ref{fig:DOS} b)).
-Moreover, these narrow bands are now dominated by a stronger hybridization between Mn \textit{d}-states with the O \textit{p}-states.

-Since the inclusion of the $U$ parameter localises and positions the unoccupied narrow $3d$-states of Mn higher in energy (between 5.0 and 5.5 eV), the CBM shows slightly increased $p$ hybridized states of O and Ge, than when $U$ is not considered.
-The PBE$+U$ theoretical band gaps are now wider, when compared to the previous case, with 1.82 eV and 1.70 eV for the \ce{CaMnGe2O6} and \ce{SrMnGe2O6} compounds, respectively.
-Despite this, the gap widths are still below the range of other similar Si-based clinopyroxenes\cite{PhysRevB.81.045118,https://doi.org/10.1002/cphc.201701155}.
+When including the $U$ parameter and comparing to the PDOS results without this correction, differences are mainly evidenced at the VBM region, where the Mn-$3d$ derived two narrow sets of bands observed in figure \ref{fig:DOSU0}, now overlap and form one narrow set of bands for \ce{CaMnGe2O6} (figure \ref{fig:DOS} a)).
+As for the \ce{SrMnGe2O6} system, the narrow bands are now energetically very close, almost forming one narrow band (figure \ref{fig:DOS} b)).
+Moreover, these narrow bands are now dominated by a stronger hybridization between Mn-$3d$ and O-$p$ states.
+Since the inclusion of the $U$ parameter localizes and positions the unoccupied narrow Mn-$3d$ states higher in energy (between 5.0 and 5.5 eV), the bands around the CBM show slightly increased $p$ hybridized states of O and Ge than when $U$ correction is not considered.